felipeangelimvieira/prophetverse/docs/effects-api.md

 # Customizing exogenous effects

 The exogenous effect API allows you to create custom exogenous components for the Prophetverse model.
-This is useful when you want to model specific patterns or relationships between the exogenous variables and the target variable.
+This is useful when we want to model specific patterns or relationships between the exogenous variables and the target variable.
 For example, enforcing a positive effect of a variable on the mean, or modeling a non-linear relationship.

+If you have read the previous section, by effect we mean each function $f_i$.
+You can implement those custom functions by subclassing the `BaseEffect` class, and then use them in the `Prophetverse` model.
+Some effects are already implemented in the library, and you can find them in the `prophetverse.effects` module.

-Effects can be specified through `exogenous_effects` parameter of the `Prophetverse` model.
+When creating a model instance, effects can be specified through `exogenous_effects` parameter of the `Prophetverse` model.
 This parameter is a list of tuples of three values: the name, the effect object, and a regex to filter columns related to that effect.
+The regex is what defines $x_i$ in the previous section.
 The `prophetverse.utils.regex` module provides some useful functions to create regex patterns for common use cases, include `starts_with`, `ends_with`, `contains`, and `no_input_columns`.

 For example: